Why It Works

 Proceed with caution when eating this salsa--yes, it lights up your mouth upon entry, but you'll soon see that after the initial spark it swiftly cools down to a slow simmer.
 I find that this salsa is excellent on smoked meat.
 It's also a fine chip-dipping sauce, it livens up scrambled eggs, and I've even been known to slather some on a brisket before slow roasting, as this salsa really excels with beef.

-Adapted from a recipe given to me by Maura Hernandez
+Adapted from a recipe provided to the author by Maura Hernandez.

 2 dried chile moritas

 1 pound tomatillos, husks removed

 1 clove garlic, unpeeled and cut in half

 Take the moritas and cook them in a hot dry cast-iron skillet until they inflate and start to pop a little (about two minutes).
 Into the cast-iron skillet, pour water over the chiles and allow them to soften and become plumper, which will take about half an hour.

 Meanwhile, stir the whole tomatillos in another skillet until they blister and black spots appear.
 Immediately transfer them to a blender.
 Place the garlic, moritas and a pinch of salt in the blender, and puree until smooth.
 It will be a deep red color with lots of seeds.